cloudcreativity/ddd-modules/docs/guide/application/queries.md

 :::tip
-Here you can see that the event management bounded context is entirely [encapsulated.](../concepts/encapsulation) The outside world uses the combination of the query message, with the bus interface it needs to dispatch the message to.
-Everything else - how your bounded context processes and responds to the request - is hidden as an _internal implementation detail_ of your domain.
+Here you can see that the event management bounded context is entirely [encapsulated.](../concepts/encapsulation) The outside world uses the combination of the query message, with the driving port it needs to dispatch the message.
+Everything else - how your bounded context processes and responds to the query - is hidden as an _internal implementation detail_ of your domain.
 :::